rl-language/rlc/docs/rationale.md

 * Actions, and actions parameters and actions preconditions

 then instrumentation can be written to generically exploit one or more of these elements.
 For example, since the compiler knows everything about how that simulation may evolve, even without human intervention, we can:
-* generate the wrapper for the simulation in different languages and for different frameworks (C and Python currently supported)
+* generate the wrapper for the simulation in different languages and for different frameworks (C, CPP, C# and Python currently supported)
-* generate fuzzers that try random valid moves and look for bugs (currently being developed)
+* generate fuzzers that try random valid moves and look for bugs.
-* generate the network layer that allows to remotely interact with the simulation (future work)
+* generate the network layer that allows to remotely interact with the simulation [example here](https://github.com/rl-language/4Hammer/blob/master/examples/engine_driver.py).
-* statically prove that some actions can never be executed and thus the code is not right (already able to do so in simple situations)
+* statically prove that some actions can never be executed and thus the code is not right, just like unrechable code.
-* automatically serialize and deserialize the state of the simulation (already implemented)
+* automatically serialize and deserialize the state of the simulation.

 ###  Conclusion